bartificer/programming-by-stealth/docs/pbs19.md

     pbs.say(cn3.toString());
     ```

 8. Update your constructor so that it can accept the same arguments as the `.parse()` function.
-Do not copy and paste the code, instead, update the constructor function to check if there are one or two arguments, and if there are, call the `parse` function with the appropriate arguments.
+Do not copy and paste the code.
+Instead, update the constructor function to check if there are one or two arguments.
+If there are, call the `parse` function with the appropriate arguments.

     ### Partial Solution